alex-ball/utility-scripts/README.md

   * **fix-atom-spellcheck:** Add system spellcheck dictionaries to Atom editor

-    The [Atom editor](https://atom.io/) spell checker responds to the system language, but on Linux systems only looks at the dictionaries that it ships with, i.e. American English.
-This script adds the system's dictionaries to Atom's dictionary folder.
-It was worth scripting since this must be redone every time the software gets updated.
+    The [Atom editor](https://atom.io/) spell checker responds to the system language, but in the early days on Linux systems it only looked at the dictionaries that it shipped with, i.e. American English.
+This script adds the system's dictionaries to Atom's dictionary folder, which worked around that problem.
+It was worth scripting since this had to be redone every time the software was updated.
+Thankfully the issue has since been fixed.